MGC Challenge

 Build and strengthen municipal processes to be more inclusive, cohesive and representative of all community members, now and in the future.
 These system-wide, structural changes are an important step in creating open and equitable communities.

-6. Staff, municipal commission/council members, and/or volunteer board members attend regular diversity, equity, and inclusion (DEI) training as part of their service/employment.
+6. Staff, municipal/county commission/council members, and/or volunteer board members attend regular diversity, equity, and inclusion (DEI) training as part of their service/employment.

-7. Pass a policy or resolution affirming the community’s commitment to equity as a key component of sustainability and the municipality’s mission, work, or actions.
+7. Pass a policy or resolution affirming the community’s commitment to equity as a key component of sustainability and the municipality/county’s mission, work, or actions.

 8. Ensure diversity on volunteer boards and commissions using the existing demographic makeup of the community as a target.